Rasheed19/battery-survival/README.md

     ```
     python -m venv .venv
     ```
-    Note that Python 3.12 was used in this research but Python >= 3.10 should work.
+    Note that Python 3.10.15 was used in this research.

 1. Activate the virtual environment by running
     ```